Financial Help

 FAQs About Student Loan Refinancing

-Q. Can refinance both federal and private student loans?
+Q. Can I refinance both federal and private student loans?

-👉 Yes, but refinancing federal loans with private lender means losing federal protections.
+👉 Yes, but refinancing federal loans with a private lender means losing federal protections.

 Q. Does refinancing hurt my credit?

-👉 soft credit check won’t hurt, but hard credit pull might temporarily drop your score.
+👉 A soft credit check won’t hurt, but a hard credit pull might temporarily drop your score.

 👉 There’s no limit—you can refinance as many times as it benefits you.